mecsa/mecsa-st/README.md

 ## Security analysis carried about by MECSA-ST

 * **StartTLS**: A DNS request is performed to retrieve all MX records of the domain tested.
 For each MX, an SMTP connection is established and a TLS communication channel is negotiated.
 If successful, the provided server certificate and the intermediate certificates are downloaded.
+* **RequireTLS**: During the establishment of the SMTP connection (see above) it is checked whether the REQUIRETLS SMTP service extension is announced (in the form of the EHLO keyword value "REQUIRETLS").
+This extension specifies that a message must be sent over a TLS communication channel.
-* **x509 Certificate Validation**: The following test are executed to validate the x509 certificates:
+* **x509 Certificate Validation**: The following tests are executed to validate the x509 certificates:
   * Full certificate chain of trust validation (digital signatures).
   * Check that root CA signing the certificate is trusted.
 The list of trusted CAs is loaded from the file indicated as parameter -c.
 If no file is specific, the default is */etc/ssl/certs/ca-certificates.crt* (file with concatenated .pem certificates)
   * Check that the CN or SAN of the certificate matches the FQDN (Full Qualified Domain Name) it refers to (MX records).